 - At 3 to 4 months, they hold their heads steadier when sitting with support (CDC, 4-month milestones).

-These milestones are key indicators of when your little one might be ready to ditch the car seat in the stroller.
-If you’re unsure, always check with your pediatrician.
+These milestones are key indicators that your little one might be ready to move from the car seat to the stroller seat.
+If you’re unsure about your baby’s readiness, check with your pediatrician.

 Key Takeaways